sinch/net-ConferenceCalling/readme.md

 Run it, create a conference and you page should now look like this:
 ![](images/homepage.png)

-Thats it for admin page, next step is to add the callbacks to enable people to connect to the conference.
+That’s it for admin page, next step is to add the callbacks to enable people to connect to the conference.

 ## Callback controller
 Create a new API controller and call it **CallbackController** install our brand new ServerSDK nuget in PM